shibani/holy_mackerel/README.md

 In terminal, enter: `docker images`

 **To view your containers:**
-`docker container ls` (will show you only started containers)
+`docker container ps` (will show you only started containers)
-`docker container ls --all` (will show you all containers, stopped and started)
+`docker container ps --all` (will show you all containers, stopped and started)

 **To stop your containers:**
 `docker stop <name_of_app_container> <name_of_db_container>`